COVID-19 Announcement - Students

 Note: A travel declaration must be made every time your situation changes.

-endangers others.
-Safe Distancing Ambassadors will be stationed around campus to enforce Safe Management measures.
+action as it endangers others.
+Safe Distancing Ambassadors will be stationed around campus to enforce SMM.

 Please refer to the SP Disciplinary Rules & Regulations relating to COVID-19 in the Student Handbook.